jernotte/StudyGuide/Content/AI/StudyGuide/Transformers.md

 **Expected Answer**: Self-attention, a key component of Transformers, allows each position in the sequence to attend to all positions in the previous layer of the model, thus enabling parallel processing.
 It differs from traditional attention mechanisms by focusing on different parts of the same input sequence to compute the representation.
 1. What are the three ways to calculate similarity?
 **Expected Answer**: Dot product, Cosine similarity, Scaled dot product.
-6. Can you explain the concept of multi-head attention in Transformers and its benefits?
+6. How does multi-head attention in Transformers enhance the model's ability to process and interpret input data?
 **Expected Answer**: Multi-head attention splits the attention mechanism into multiple heads, allowing the model to simultaneously attend to information at different positions and from different representational spaces.
 This enables the model to capture a richer understanding of the input.
 7. Describe the feed-forward networks in Transformer models.
 What is their role?
 **Expected Answer**: Each layer of a Transformer contains a feed-forward network, which applies two linear transformations and a ReLU activation in between.
 These networks are position-wise, meaning they operate on each position independently and identically.
 Their role is to process the output of the attention layer and introduce non-linearity into the model.